 (i) Primary sector includes all agricultural and allied activities, e.g., forestry, fishing mining, quarrying etc.

-This sector is also known as manufacturing sector.
+This sector is also known as the manufacturing sector.

 (ii) It produces goods by exploiting natural resources such as land, water, forests, mines etc.

-(iii) Farmers buy many goods such as tractors. fertilisers, equipment etc. from secondary' sector.
-Thus, it shows the dependence of primary sector on secondary' sector.
+(iii) Farmers buy many goods such as tractors. fertilisers, equipment etc. from the secondary sector.
+Thus, it shows the dependence of the primary sector on the secondary sector.

-Similarly, manufacturing sector needs raw materials su^h as cotton yarn to produce cotton "Sugarcane to produce sugar, wood for furniture etc. This shows the dependence of secondary' sector or primary sector.
+Similarly, the manufacturing sector needs raw materials such as cotton yarn to produce cotton, sugarcane to produce sugar, wood for furniture etc. This shows the dependence of the secondary sector on the primary sector.